Foreign Buyers and Sellers Must Report U.S. Agricultural Land Holdings with form FSA-153.

 According to Property Search, it is highly advisable to hire a professional property inspector to do your inspection.
 It will likely cost you anywhere from $200 – $600 or more, depending on the size of the property.
 When you work with Delmore Realty, we are happy to help you set up a home inspection appointment for your purchase.

-The Realtors Association of Maui (RAM) provides a list of affiliates who provide services in the category of home inspection.
-Some of the affiliates are also members of ASHI (American Society of Home Inspectors), which is a highly regarded professional organization for home inspectors.
+The Realtors Association of Maui (RAM) provides a list of affiliates who provide services in the category of home inspection not only for this area but other locations too.
+Here one can find specialists of roof repairs in Texas, pest control Chicago, etc. Some of the affiliates are also members of ASHI (American Society of Home Inspectors), which is a highly regarded professional organization for home inspectors.
 One can be an ACI (ASHI Certified Inspector), which is the highest level of ASHI membership, or an ASHI Associate, in which one is still working to achieve the ASHI designation.
 More information can be found at www.ashi.org, along with ways to search within a radius of your zipcode or your city and state for an ASHI inspector.
+Honestly, all this works if you have enough time and you plan to make effort selling your home.
+However, sometimes you need to sell your home or country house fast.
+This is when companies like Alex Buys Vegas Houses can be of great help.

 Here are some of the Maui inspectors found using the RAM affiliate list of inspectors as well as the ASHI search as of today, 4/3/13 (modified 10/10/13):